ENGR 150 - Engineering Seminar (2)

 A study of the macroscopic properties and principles of matter and energy that will be developed with appropriate rigor.
 Selected topics include the four laws of thermodynamics, phase and reaction equilibria, chemical kinetics, quantum mechanics, and statistical thermodynamics.
 Laboratories will closely correlate with topics discussed in lecture and will emphasize the completion of properly formatted and scientifically written laboratory reports.
 Prerequisites: CHEM 114, PHYS 112; concurrent: MATH 237.
 3 lecture and 4 laboratory hours for 2 semesters.

-CS 111 - Programming for Science and Engineering (3)
+CS 111 - Programming for Science and Engineering I (3)

-This course is an introduction to the practice of problem solving and computer programming, with an emphasis on the types of problems encountered in science and engineering.
-Topics include problem solving, expressions, control structures, simple data structures, and basic algorithmic design.
-2 lecture and 2 laboratory hours required to be taken in the same semester
+This course is an introduction to the practice of problem solving using spreadsheets and MATLAB with an emphasis on the types of problems encountered in science and engineering.
+Topics include problem solving, control structures, simple data structures, basic numerical algorithms, and data visualization and analysis with emphasis on using the extensive MATLAB libraries for solving these types of problems.
+2 lecture and 2 laboratory hours required to be taken in the same semester.

 MATH 127 — Logic and Axiomatics (3)